-For more than 50 years, vitamin E has been a go-to ingredient in the skin care industry.
-It's right up there with retinol, vitamin C, and AHAs.
-And when you consider vitamin E's all-star reputation as a luscious moisturizer, it makes perfect sense—but it does so much more for the skin than act as a hydrator.
+For more than 50 years, vitamin E has been a go-to ingredient in the skin care and supplement industry.
+And when you consider vitamin E's all-star reputation as a luscious moisturizer and superstar antioxidant, it makes perfect sense.
 This is especially true when you utilize vitamin E both topically and internally.
 Here, learn what vitamin E can do for your skin, along with tips for using it.

 What is vitamin E?